 Ratchet and Clank are back for the PSVita and you get to take them around their three original adventures.
-Ratchet and Clank, Ratchet and Clank: Going Commando and Ratchet and Clank: Up Your Arsenal are all combined into one bundle for the PSVita.
+Ratchet and Clank, Ratchet and Clank: Going Commando, and Ratchet and Clank: Up Your Arsenal are all combined into one bundle for the PSVita.

-The game takes all of the good points from the original Ratchet and Clank games as well as inheriting some of it's negatives such as unforgiving checkpoints as well as having to grind to collect enough bolts, the currency, to be able to purchase new weapons or more ammo.
+The controls of the game are easy to grasp, and the only minor problem is the thumbstick for the movement can be a little imprecise when you could want a precise turn while running, but you have to turn more for the movement to register in-game.
+The game takes all of the good points from the original Ratchet and Clank games as well as inheriting some of its negatives, such as unforgiving checkpoints as well as having to grind to collect enough bolts, the currency, to be able to purchase new weapons or more ammo.

-As a fan of the franchise this release is a great way to relive my childhood experiences with the Ratchet and Clank franchise but this is also a way for new fans to try the game.
-Anyone interested in a good storyline, a fun platforming experience and a game that doesn't take itself too seriously then this is worth a buy, the fact that it is so portable just makes it better.
+As a fan of the franchise, this release is a great way to relive my childhood experiences with the Ratchet and Clank franchise, but this is also a way for new fans to try the game.
+Anyone interested in a good storyline, a fun platforming experience, and a game that doesn't take itself too seriously, then this is worth a buy, the fact that it is so portable just makes it better.
 This game is currently only available for the PSVita in Europe and there hasn't been a release date announced for a North American Release.
-Due to the PSVita not being region locked you can purchase it easily from a different region.
+Due to the PSVita not being region locked, you can purchase it easily from a different region.

 A note to all potential buyers is that the retail version of the game is prone to crash, specifically in Ratchet and Clank 2, when transitioning from one map to another by means other than your regular ship, such as loading zones within the same planet or being moved by another character.
 The game saves the location of where you are traveling to before it crashes so you can resume without any loss of progress.
 No word yet from Mass Media Inc, but hopefully, this problem will be resolved shortly.
 This error does not seem to affect the digital version of the game.